mcbookshelf/bookshelf/docs/modules/hitbox.md

 - Adjusts in real time with entity changes like scaling, baby growth, equipment, or new passengers.
 - No setup required, this is the default behavior.
-- Use when the entity’s shape is expected to change.
+- Use when the entity's shape is expected to change.

 ➔ Restored using [#bs.hitbox:reset_entity](#reset-entity)

 :::
 :::{tab-item} ❄️ Baked

-A snapshot of the entity’s hitbox at a specific moment:
+A snapshot of the entity's hitbox at a specific moment:

-- Improves performance when the entity’s size will never change.
+- Improves performance when the entity's size will never change.
 - Includes the base entity and all passengers in one combined box.
 When baking a pile of passengers, the base entity bakes all passengers and sets its hitbox to encompass the entire stack.
 - Does not update dynamically, collisions may break if the entity changes later.